 IPVanish’s short-distance servers are fast enough for gaming, but its long-distance servers proved otherwise.
 The underperformance of its long-distance servers was primarily attributed to high ping rates.
 Higher ping rates equal higher latency, which results in slower response times and in-game lag.

-I played Age of Empires 2 Definitive Edition for my tests on a local server in New Zealand and long-distance servers in the US and UK.
+I played March of Empires for my tests on a local server in the UK and long-distance servers in the US and Australia.
 The protocol I used was WireGuard, as it gave me the fastest speeds.
 The game can get pretty full-on when the battles take place, so having low latency is crucial.

-While gaming on its New Zealand server, I recorded an average ping rate of 12 ms, which is very low latency.
+While gaming on its London, UK server, I recorded an average ping rate of 10 ms, which is very low latency.
 A ping rate of under 100 ms is deemed suitable for gaming, so this was highly sufficient.
 It did not affect the performance of the game: with every press of a button, the action took place almost immediately, as if I wasn’t connected to a VPN at all.

-But when I tested its US and UK servers, everything changed.
-The US server in Los Angeles gave me a ping rate of 168 ms, while the UK server in London came in at 254 ms. There were times where the gameplay would freeze for up to 5 seconds, while my scrolling and command inputs would take a bit longer to catch up.
+But when I tested its US and Australian servers, everything changed.
+The US server in Los Angeles gave me a ping rate of 129 ms, while the Australian server in Sydney came in at 272 ms. There were times when the gameplay would freeze for up to 5 seconds, while my scrolling and command inputs would take a bit longer to catch up.
 With such a disadvantage, I frequently lost my battles on those servers.
-For the best gaming experience, try one of the top-level VPNs.

 Server Network — Large Network of Self-Owned Servers